 – Simplify operations: no system design or operational maintenance

-– Lower costs: Reduce server cost, maximise bandwidth utilization
+– Lower costs: Reduce server cost, maximize bandwidth utilization

 – Dramatically faster package downloads

 Nomad Enterprise consists of two powerful components.
 It uses patented technology to optimize network efficiency and performance, enabling server consolidation and allowing customers to get the most out of their existing networks, avoiding costly network upgrades and the requirement for additional hardware.

 – Nomad Branch® distributes systems management data once over the WAN and then shares it locally with peer agents in branch offices, with or without multicast.
 No physical visits to the branch sites are required.
 SCCM Comparison Between Adaptiva Onesite Vs. 1E Nomad.